Exporting to Canada, conditions and prospects | Octagona Srl

 The main requirements under the SFCR for importers are as follows:

-• Preventive control planning: Canadian importers are required to create a Preventive Control Plan (PCP), which details import procedures, ensures that products comply with safety and labeling regulations, and ensures that suppliers take effective measures to prevent and manage the potential risks associated with food products.
+• Preventive control planning: Canadian importers are required to create a Preventive Control Plan (PCP), which details import procedures, ensures that products meet safety and labeling standards, and ensures that suppliers take effective measures to prevent and manage potential food-related risks.

 • Licensing system: To import food products into Canada, importers must obtain a specific license.
-Licenses vary depending on the type of product handled, and each importer must ensure that they hold the appropriate license for the products they wish to import.
+Licenses vary depending on the type of product handled, and each importer must ensure that he or she has the appropriate license for the products he or she wishes to import.

-• Traceability: importers must collect and keep documentation that allows them to follow the entire production cycle of the food product, from its origin to the final point of sale.
+• Traceability: Importers must collect and keep documentation to track the entire production cycle of the food product, from its origin to the final point of sale.
 This is essential to ensure product transparency and safety.

-• Creation of the PCP: They must contribute to the creation of the PCP by providing information on the biological, chemical and physical risks associated with their food products.
+• Creation of the CFP: must contribute to the establishment of the CFP by providing information on biological, chemical and physical hazards associated with their food products.

-: must present recognized certifications to demonstrate compliance with food safety regulations.
+• Certifications: must present recognized certifications to demonstrate compliance with food safety standards.

-• Labels: Exporters must ensure that labels comply with Canadian regulations, including information in both English and French, details of the nutrition table and list of ingredients.
+• Labels: Exporters must ensure that labels comply with Canadian regulations, including information in both English and French, details on the nutrition table, and list of ingredients.

-Regulations for importing food products into Canada are generally less restrictive, especially for long-life or "shelf-stabilized" products such as preserves and sauces.
-However, it is important to note that in Canada there are specific provincial-level regulations that may require specific reviews and adjustments.
-It is therefore crucial to carefully check the regulations of the province in which the importation and sale of the products will take place.
+Food import regulations in Canada are generally less restrictive, especially for long-life or “shelf-stabilized” products such as canned goods and sauces.
+However, it is important to note that there are specific provincial regulations in Canada that may require specific revisions and adjustments.
+Therefore, it is crucial to carefully check the regulations of the province where the importation and sale of products will take place.

-Unlike the United States However, to import into Canada you do not need a business registration or the appointment of an agent equivalent to the FDA Agent.
+Unlike the United States however, to import into Canada does not require corporate registration or the appointment of an FDA Agent equivalent.

 Selling in Canada

-It is important to collect detailed information about the products to be exported to Canada, including descriptive documentation, composition details and, if possible, samples.
-This data is essential to determine the correct tariff classification of goods, necessary to establish the applicable customs rate.
+It is important to collect detailed information on the products to be exported to Canada, including descriptive documentation, composition details and, if possible, samples.
+This data is essential to determine the correct tariff classification of the goods, which is necessary to determine the applicable customs rate.

-Next you need to identify the appropriate tariff treatment for the goods.
-In the Canadian Customs Tariff there are two columns: the “Most Favored Nation (MFN) Tariff”, applicable to all countries except North Korea, and the “Preferential Tariffs”, which indicate preferential tariffs under trade agreements.
+Next, it is necessary to identify the appropriate tariff treatment for the goods.
+In the Canadian Customs Tariff there are two columns: the “Most Favored Nation (MFN) Tariff,” applicable to all countries except North Korea, and the “Preferential Tariffs,” which indicate preferential tariffs under trade agreements.

-You need to check whether your goods are subject to Goods and Services Tax (GST), excise duty or other taxes.
-GST, equal to 5%, applies to most goods at the time of importation.
+It is necessary to check whether the goods are subject to Goods and Services Tax (GST), excise or other taxes.
+GST, amounting to 5%, applies on most goods at the time of importation.

-Some products, such as medical devices, agricultural and seafood products, are exempt from this tax.
-In such cases, the exemption code must be reported on the Canadian Customs Coding Form B3.
+Some products, such as medical devices, agricultural and fish products, are exempt from this tax.
+In such cases, the exemption code should be reported on the Canadian Customs Coding Form B3.

-Finally, you need to determine the value of the duty, which is usually the amount paid to the seller for the goods.
-The value declaration must be supported by a receipt or invoice from the supplier, containing the conditions of the transaction, the sales price, a detailed description of the product.
+Finally, it is necessary to determine the value of the duty, which is usually the amount paid to the seller for the goods.
+The statement of value must be supported by a receipt or invoice from the supplier, containing the terms of the transaction, the selling price, and a detailed description of the product.

-• Canada Customs Coding Form (Form B3): Customs document describing goods imported for commercial use into Canada, compliant with sections 6 and 7 of the Accounting for Imported Goods and Payment of Duties Regulations.
+• Canada Customs Coding Form (Form B3): Customs document describing goods imported for commercial use in Canada, complying with Sections 6 and 7 of the Accounting for Imported Goods and Payment of Duties Regulations.

-• Cargo Control Documents: Receipt or invoice provided by the seller or manufacturer, indicating the buyer, seller, country of origin, price and a detailed description of the goods.
+• Cargo control documents: receipt or invoice provided by the seller or manufacturer, showing the buyer, seller, country of origin, price and a detailed description of the goods.

-These documents can be presented in paper format or, with prior authorization, via Electronic Data Interchange (EDI).
+These documents can be submitted in hard copy or, with permission, via Electronic Data Interchange (EDI).

-Goods coming from Italy, considered a favored nation, are subject to duties established by the Customs Tariff, the Tax Act, the Excise Act, the Special Import Measures Act and other federal regulations.
+Goods from Italy, which is considered a favored nation, are subject to duties established by the Customs Tariff, Tax Act, Excise Act, Special Import Measures Act and other federal regulations.

-Octagona, specialized in consultancy for the internationalization of companies, supports Italian companies interested in exporting to Canada, providing customized solutions to overcome legal and logistical barriers and facilitate access to the Canadian market.
+Octagona, specializing in business internationalization consulting, supports Italian companies interested in exporting to Canada by providing customized solutions to overcome legal and logistical barriers and facilitate access to the Canadian market.

 Contact us for any information.